Apps4LifeLLC/CureAphantasia/Dictionary.md

 # Mental Mechanisms

-• **Inner Monologue** - A Mental Mechanism for hosting Verbal Thinking.
-Inner Monologue primarily hosts Verbal Thinking, and can synergize with Sensory Thinking (specifically _Sound Sensory Thinking_) to attach voices to Verbal Thoughts.
-The Inner Monologue can have parallel instances (ie '_inner dialogue_').
+• **Inner Monologue** - A Mental Mechanism for fascilitating Verbal Thinking.
+The Inner Monologue primarily fascilitates terbal thoughts, and can synergize with Sensory Thinking (specifically _Sound Sensory Thinking_) to attach voices to verbal thoughts.
+The Inner Monologue can have parallel instances (ie '_Inner Dialogue_').

 • **Minds Eye** - _TBD (Note, sub-component of the `Theater of the Mind`)_